LukaKurnjek/ppp-plutusV3-plinth/README.md

 ## Off-chain code

-This branch is work-in-progress.
+This branch is **work-in-progress**.
 Off-chain code is currently provided for validators up to `week05`.
 The code works on Cardano `preview` network.
 Comments in the code link the off-chain code to on-chain code and provide additional information.
 The code examples use two different
 libraries: [MeshJS](https://meshjs.dev/) and